ankitlohiya212/gym-Tetris-bot/README.md

 # gym-Tetris-bot

-This code plays the game Tetris, provided by open-ai gym, on its own and does a pretty good job at it.
+**This code plays the game Tetris, provided by open-ai gym, on its own and does a pretty good job at it.**

+It does not use any kind of Machine Learning or Deep Reinforcement Learning.
+Although it would not be difficult to program that in for making decisions as to which new state is the best.
+I tried using it but found that the bot was doing a pretty amazing job without it.

 ## Demo
 ![Final Result of a Game](./Game1.png)